-- Routine extractions
+Routine extractions

-- Pulling teeth.

-- > Oral and maxillofacial surgical extractions

-- Extraction of impacted teeth teeth that have not broken through the gum.

-- Alveoloplasty and vestibuloplasty surgeries to repair and reshape the jaw.

-- Root removal.

-- > Treating traumatic injuries or diseases in the mouth

-- Surgical incision and drainage

-- Frenectomy or frenuloplasty
+- > Oral and maxillofacial surgical extractions - Extraction of impacted teeth. - Alveoloplasty and vestibuloplasty surgeries to repair and reshape the jaw. - Root removal. - > Treating traumatic injuries or diseases in the mouth - Surgical incision and drainage - Frenectomy or frenuloplasty - > Preparing the mouth for the insertion of dentures

-- Treating how the tongue moves.

-- > Preparing the mouth for the insertion of dentures